-The last week of June 2019, a group of volunteers working with Children’s Emergency Relief International (CERI) made their way to the land of the Taj Mahal, where spice markets and roaming livestock blend with people on the street, and where thousands of children and families live a life of extreme poverty: New Delhi, India.
+The last week of June 2019, a group of volunteers working with partners of Children’s Emergency Relief International (CERI) made their way to the land of the Taj Mahal, where spice markets and roaming livestock blend with people on the street, and where thousands of children and families live a life of extreme poverty: New Delhi, India.

 Volunteers and staff outside the Salmani home in New Dehli

 On the outskirts of this metropolis, where millions of people live in cramped spaces only a few meters from the busy roadside where hundreds of thousands of commuters pass daily, a mobile medical clinic was established to help refugees resettled in the area.
 We learned that many of them had survived a horrific journey to India and had witnessed deaths and other dangers along the way.

 Now they lived in homes made of bamboo poles tied to plastic tarps, bedsheets and other scraps they found on the street.
 They had no running water or working toilets.
 Each of the nearly 350 refugees living in the settlement was expected to receive medical treatment in only a two-day period.
 Some of the refugees had never seen a doctor or a dentist in their life.